 This one-semester course encompasses a variety of issues that are relevant to maintaining health and wellness in the contemporary world.
 Topics include nutrition, stress, exercise, substance abuse, home safety, CPR, first aid, personal management, and disease prevention.
-This course is paired with Driver's Ed does not fulfill a credit requirement in science)
+This course is paired with Driver's Ed.